Nagendra1997/mesibo-documentation/index.md

 - create a dedicated user (destination) for the chatbot, so that when a user sends a message to this destination, chatbot functionality can be invoked.
 - Now when a user sends a message, your module will get the message text via the callback function `on_message` along with message parameters.
 - Check `to` field (destination) in message parameters.
 If it's not the chatbot destination, return PASS as explained in `on_message` callback function description so that the message can be sent to the requested destination.
 - Send the message to your message processing model which could be a local function or a remote service like Dialogflow, IBM Watson, Tensorflow, etc using REST endpoints.
-You can use the helper function `http` to invoke REST endpoints.
+You can use the helper function `mesibo_http` to invoke REST endpoints.
 - Now, based on your request, your messaging processing model will process the message and send the appropriate response.
 - You can send the response back to the user (sender) using `mesibo_message` function.